htooaunglynn/TaskTrack/README.md

-# CS50 Final Project - To-Do List Web Application
+# TaskTrack - A To-Do List Web Application

 This is a simple to-do list web application built for the CS50 final project.
 It allows users to register, log in, and manage their to-do lists.